jpcoelhoATipbDOTpt/MAN4HEALTH/DataModel/Parcel/datamodels.md

 -  `specification`: Description of relevant parcel characteristics
    -  Attribute type: **Property**.
    -  Optional
--  `refDevices`: List of entities of type -Device- associated to the current -Parcel-.
+-  `refDevice`: List of entities of type -Device- associated to the current -Parcel-.
 Topological integrity must exist between the device and parcel locations since a -Device. must be within a -Parcel-.
    -  Attribute type: **Relationship**.
    -  Optional
 -  `refExperimental`: List of entities of type -Experimental- associated to the current -Parcel-.